NICKY-TECH/stage_one_1/DOCUMENTATION.md

    "persons": []
    }
    }
-2. EXpected field for the creation of a person
+2. EXpected fields for the creation of a person
    {
    age: 10,
    name: faith,